JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 This was an incredibly interesting challenge due to the nature of working with a Firebeetle 2 ESP32-E. Although this microcontroller is low-powered and slow compared to your usual server, it is also very portable.
-The scope of the problem was to read river and flood levels from a DB, yet it could easily be extended to write new flood information to the DB.
+The scope of the problem was to read river and flood levels from a DB, yet it could easily be extended to write new flood information to the database.
 This could be done either from the existing [Defra flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference), or even contribute new data by being deployed to a real river site and record data in real time.